NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/common/oath2-support.md

 When using Password Auth Mode, the dashboard can also support OAuth2 based authentication.
 Currently, OAuth2 is only supported for Google, GitHub, GitLab and Azure Active Directory.
 Login buttons get automatically added to the Login page when configured.
 To configure, you will need a client ID and client Secret credentials.
-These credentials can be created and managed through the providers OAuth management pages found here: [Google](https://console.developers.google.com/apis/credentials), [GitHub](https://github.com/settings/developers), [GitLab](https://gitlab.com/-/profile/applications), and [Azure AD](https://portal.azure.com/).
+These credentials can be created and managed through the providers OAuth
+<external-url label="Google" url="https://console.developers.google.com/apis/credentials" />, <external-url label="GitHub" url="https://github.com/settings/developers" />, <external-url label="GitLab" url="https://gitlab.com/-/profile/applications" />, or <external-url label="Azure AD" url="https://portal.azure.com/" /> management pages.

 Once the client ID and secret are set up, they are enabled by adding the following properties: